Introduction: Are Passwords Becoming Obsolete?

 Let’s be clear — Google and Microsoft are not banning passwords.

-Instead, they are simply offering a safer and easier alternative.
+Instead, they are offering a safer and easier alternative.

 - Learn how to recover your account in case your device is lost